asift91/Manual_Migration/option2.md

 ## Moodle Manual  Migration
-This document explains how to migrate Moodle from On-Premise servers to Azure cloud.
+This document explains how to migrate Moodle application from an On-Premise servers to Azure.
-## Option 2: Moodle Migration without ARM Template
+## Option 2: Migrating Moodle without ARM Template

- * Migration of Moodle with out ARM Template is to create the infrastructure manually in Azure and migrate Moodle on it.
+ * Migration of Moodle with out ARM Template is to create the infrastructure manually in Azure.
- * The Azure infrastructure is the basic skeleton of the resources which will host the Moodle application.
+ * Once the infrastructure is created, the Moodle software stack and associated dependencies are migrated.

 ## Prerequisites
-- If the predefined templates do not match with On-Premise configuration then On-Premise Moodle has to be upgraded to more recent versions.
+- If the versions of the software stack deployed on-premises are lagging with respect to the versions supported in this guide, the expectation is that the on-premises versions will be updated/patched to the versions listed in this guide.
-- Must have access to the On-Premise servers to take backup of Moodle and database/configurations.
+- Must have access to the on-premises infrastructure to take backup of Moodle deployment and configurations (including DB configurations).
-- Should have a Azure subscription and the Azure Blob storage created before migration.
+- Azure subscription and Azure Blob storage should be created prior to migration.
-- Azure cli should be installed in On-Premise to use AZCOPY
+- Azure subscription and Azure Blob storage should be created prior to migration.
+- Make sure to have Azure CLI and AzCopy handy.
+- Make sure Moodle website should be in maintenance mode.
-- This migration activity installs the following Softwares with supported versions.
+- This migration guide supports the following software versions:
     - Ubuntu 16.04 LTS
-    - Nginx web server 1.10.3
+    - Nginx 1.10.3
-    - Apache2 2.4
-    - MySQL PaaS 5.6, 5.7 database server
+    - MySQL 5.6, 5.7 or 8.0 database server (This guide uses Azure Database for MYSQL).
-    - PHP 7.2, 7.3, or 7.4
+    - PHP 7.2, 7.3 and 7.4
     - Moodle 3.8 & 3.9

 ## Migration Approach
-- Migration of Moodle application has 3 phases
+- Migration of Moodle application to Azure is broken down in the following three stages:
-    - Pre Migration
-    - Migration
+    - Pre-migration tasks.
+    - Actual migration of the application.
-    - Post Migration
+    - Post-migration tasks.

-Following operations are performed in the process of Migration.

 - **Pre Migration**
-    - Data Export from On-Premise to Azure Cloud
+    - Data Export from On-Premise to Azure involves the following tasks.
         - Create Subscription
         - Install Azure CLI
         - Create Resource Group